webpapaya/fhs-slides/bachelor_1_react_intro.md

 ---

 # Homework
-- Build the following React Container Components in Storybook
+- Try to identify the following
   - UserSignIn
     - onSubmit => { username, password }